Nattie29/Capstone/README.md

 Southeast Asia countries are faced with air pollution every year.
 People are aware of their health and many people reported that PM2.5 causes respiratory disease.

 ### Next step

-Add more year and countries to Deathrate dataset
+- Add more datapoint in the Deathrate dataset (year, countries)\
+- Add more datasets if any\
+- Using machine learning to predict AQI and Death rate\
+    - Logistic regression\
+    - Time series \
+    - Etc. (in case found proper other models)